nmenant/iControl_LX_Lab/docs/class1/module0/lab1.rst

       :align: center
       :scale: 50%

 #.
-Search for a Course named ``iControl LX extensions``.
+Search for a Course named ``intro to iControl LX extension``.
 There will be 2
-   classes at ISC around iControl LX extensions so make sure you select the right session.
+   classes at ISC around iControl LX extensions so make sure you select the right session (based on the room name).

 #.
 Click the :guilabel:`Join` button and your deployment should start.